WojciechMatuszewski/graphql-for-frontend-engineers/README.md

 ## Playground

 Playground is there for you to explore the schema and operations that you can do.
-Whenever you are lost, not sure how to define given operation this is the place where you should look into (apart from asking me 🙂).
+Whenever you are lost, not sure how to define given operation, this is the place where you should look into (apart from asking me 🙂).

 The playground is available at [http://localhost:4000/playground](http://localhost:4000/playground).
 Before going there, **make sure you started the application**.